ckeditor/ckeditor4-docs/guides/dev/features/codesnippet/README.md

 ## Adding syntax highlighting in inline / divarea mode? (styling)

-While using editor in [inline](#!/guide/dev_inline) or divarea mode - styles are not preserved.
+While using editor in [inline](#!/guide/dev_inline) or divarea mode - styles are not automatically loaded.
 In order to fully utilize highlighting feature, we need to include stylesheet manually.

 You can do that simply by linking a `highlight.js` stylesheet in page's `head` section.